 By Lindsey Wolf Lunney

 You Can't Tell a Meth House by its Cover

 Meth labs can be found anywhere, and you cannot always tell whether a house is a meth lab by just looking at it.
-We routinely advise our clients to test for meth contamination as a part of the inspection phase of the home buying process.
-Recently, we found a home in Arvada that had no visual signs of meth contamination, but the test came back at 60 micrograms of meth in a space of about 4 square inches.
+We advise all our clients to test for meth contamination during the inspection phase of the home buying process.
+Recently, we found a home in Arvada that had no visual signs of meth contamination, but the tests came back at 60 micrograms of meth in a 4 square inche space.
 The Colorado state standard is no more than .5 micrograms per 4 square inches.
 Anything above that requires mitigation, which can be very expensive.

-Homes where actual meth cooking has been done can test over 1000 micrograms of meth in a 4 square inch space.
+Homes where actual meth cooking has been done can test over 1000 micrograms in a 4 square inch space.
 This is a serious contamination and could cost many thousands of dollars to mitigate.
 At Agents for Home Buyers, we are committed to protecting our buyers from hazards such as this.
 If you would like more information, give us a call at 303-448-8808.

 In short, emphatically yes!
 In this region, there has been a sharp rise in meth affected properties in recent years.
 We recommend all of our buyers proceed with an abundance of caution.
 Shouldn't your new home be tested before you sign on the dotted line?